Talesoft/tale-collection/docs/iterators-vs-arrays.md

 copies all over, right? **Wrong!**

-You might thing, memory-wise, the above is similar to this:
+You might think, memory-wise, the above is similar to this:

 ```php
 $values = ['hello', 'we', 'are', 'values'];